OpenMDAO/OpenMDAO/ROADMAP.md

 This update will **NOT** represent significant change to the codebase or functionality, but will include several small but important practical changes:

-## 1) Droping support for Python 2.0, and supporting only python 3.6 and greater
+## 1) Dropping support for Python 2.0 and supporting only Python 3.6 and greater
 - Scipy and Numpy have already dropped Python 2 support for future releases.
 - Will allow us to modestly simplify our codebase

 ## 2) Removing all current deprecations
-- We've made a strong attempt not to break backwards compatibility through deprecations where possible, but V3.0 will solidify the current primary (re: non deprecated) APIs as the only ones.
+- We've made a strong attempt not to break backwards compatibility through deprecations where possible, but V3.0 will solidify the current primary (i.e. non deprecated) APIs as the only ones.

 ----------------------------------------------